graphology/graphology/docs/mutation.md

 ## #.addNode

-Adds a single node to the graph with optional attributes and returns the node.
+Adds a single node to the graph with optional attributes and returns the node's key.

 Will throw if the node already exists in the graph.